MasterJedi2014/MPMB-XUA25EU-Eberron-Updates/README.md

   - V8 minor update to correct an error casued by a missing comma.
 - **2025-04-04:**
   - V8 minor update: Reworded the Armorer's Dreadnaught description & the base class' "Replicate Magic Item" feature (rewording provided by user Nod).
 User Nod also notified me that the "Magical Tinkering" class feature had its name changed to "Tinker's Magic"; As a result, the `AddFeatureChoice` option to bring back the 2019/2020 functions of the "Magical Tinkering" class feature was renamed to match the new name.
 Added the missing *Mending* cantrip to the "Tinker's Magic" class feature.
 Combined the 2 Bonus Actions of the "Magic Item Tinker" class feature into a single line to save on space.
+- **2025-04-14:**
+  - V8 superseded by V9.
+"Replicate Magic Item" code updated to fix all known issues related to the feature.
+Updated code at the end of the script to ensure that the "Replicate Magic Item" menus don't disappear upon a PDF save and reload.
+All credit for this update goes to user TrackAtNite.

 **Known Bugs:**
 - ~~V8: Homunculus Servants are not displaying their correct Attack & Damage Modifiers for their Force Strike attacks.~~
-- V8: +2 Armor, Shield, Wand of the War Mage, Weapon, & Wraps of Unarmed Power don't appear in their correct menus.
+- ~~V8: +2 Armor, Shield, Wand of the War Mage, Weapon, & Wraps of Unarmed Power don't appear in their correct menus.~~
-- V8: The level 10 "Replicate Magic Item" options are being addd to the level 6 options immediately upon the character attaining level 6.
+- ~~V8: The level 10 "Replicate Magic Item" options are being addd to the level 6 options immediately upon the character attaining level 6.~~

 **XUA24A Content Source:**
 - https://media.dndbeyond.com/compendium-images/ua/the-artificer/AzQEA72K8EMf9HmU/UA2024-Artificer.pdf